nathants/mcptools/README.md

 # Restrict by both tool type and prompt type
 mcp guard --allow tools:read_*,prompts:system_* --deny tools:execute_* npx -y @modelcontextprotocol/server-filesystem ~

+# Using with aliases
+mcp guard --allow tools:read_* fs  # Where 'fs' is an alias for a filesystem server
 ```

 #### How It Works